em1e/em1e/README.md

 ## 📑 Hey, I'm Emi
 A 19 yo developer and entrepreneur from Helsinki, Finland.
 I do this and that related to code and 3D stuff; be it websites, games, animations or art.
 I love to pick up skills and learn new things.
 Right now I'm learning more about the field on <a href="https://zerotomastery.io/courses/" target=”blank”>ZeroToMastery</a>.
 Do contact me if you're interested in working together.

 If "Creativity is allowing yourself to make mistakes.
-Art is knowing which ones to keep.”(Scott Adams), then with this logic one can say that "Codes are purely mistakes, where some work and some don't.
-While coding in itself is an art, and developers are artists who make it work by knowing what to keep".
-Stay creative my friends C:
+Art is knowing which ones to keep.”(Scott Adams), with this logic one can say that "Codes are purely mistakes, where some work and some don't.
+While coding in itself is an art, and developers are artists who make it work by knowing what to keep."
+C:

 ***
 [![Small banner](https://github.com/em1e/em1e/blob/main/banners/Banner%20small.gif)](https://waneella.tumblr.com/)